Protect your privacy, rights and freedoms

 This indeed can be a privacy issue for some customers.
 For example, for women who wish to keep their private life private by continuing making payments to some parties under their maiden name.
 In the past, they were able to enter the desired remitter/payer name for each transaction.
 But it seems that now NAB strips them of their privacy and announces their new name to everyone.

 Presumably, this increasing disregard for customer privacy and the removal of the customer control over how their personal information is used is a part of the general shift of the banking system from providing financial services towards policing and surveillance.
 That's why we now often hear of the incidents where banks close someone's accounts without any apparent reason and without any explanation.
-Some risk assessment system within the bank makes a decision based on who knows what — and the person gets thrown out without ever being told why.
+Some AI risk assessment system within the bank makes a decision based on who knows what — and the person gets thrown out without ever being told why.
 The situation is becoming more difficult for ordinary people, as they are forced by the governments and private companies to have bank accounts, yet the terms are often unacceptable, and the accounts can be closed by the banks at any time with no transparency.
 "Terrorism" and "money laundering" became everyday pretexts for almost any action perpetrated by financial institutions against private individuals.

 Another reason for this change may be the bank's move to Osko payments.
 Osko doesn't seem to offer the customers any choice or flexibility in this regard.
 It simply grabs the full name of the account holder and sends it out.